GRAPHITE: Generating Automatic Physical Examples for Machine-Learning Attacks on Computer Vision Systems: Black-box (Hard-label) Automatic Physical Attacks

+This process can be visualized by imagining a thin overlay of the target being placed on top of the victim, and then slowly cutting regions out of the overlay, exposing the victim object underneath.

+\textbf{Heatmap Estimation.} We generate a ``heatmap" (similar to a saliency map) over the victim image to begin pixel selection and removal.
+This could be any process that generates an ordering of pixel patches.
+We mainly focus on one strategy that we call a ``target-based heatmap" strategy, which orders patches by the \eotmetric with respect to the target.

-We first generate a ``heatmap" (similar to a saliency map) over the image by estimating the impact of removing one patch at a time at each possible pixel position in the initial mask and then measuring the resulting target's survivability.
-If the survivability remains high after patch removal, those pixels are likely unimportant to causing a target prediction.
-By contrast, the more the survivability drops, the more important the patch area is to causing a target prediction.
-This process enables us to identify candidate regions to remove from the mask.
-We refer to the drop in survivability from removal of a patch as the {\em impact} of that patch.
+Specifically, for each patch $p$ that overlaps with the victim object, we measure the \eotmetric of the mask $M$ and perturbation $\delta_{tar}$, where $M$ includes every pixel of the victim object except for $p$.
+In other words, we take the original target image overlay, cut out $p$, and measure the resulting \eotmetric.
+If the \eotmetric drops a lot relative to the \eotmetric with the patch after removing $p$, those target pixels are important to causing a target prediction.
+This enables us to identify candidate regions to remove from the mask.
+We output the sorted list of patches in decreasing order of transform-robustness.

-We note that it is critical to pick a reasonable patch size because of the hard-label restriction.
-In one extreme, if we pick a single pixel as our patch, we are extremely unlikely to get any useful survivability signal because the survivability will likely be the same with or without that single pixel.
-If we make the patch too large, we lose the ability to make more general mask shapes and could remove too much at a time from the mask.
-In our experiments, for 32$\times$32 images, we empirically found that a 4$\times$4 square patch worked well.
-Example heatmaps and discussion points are included in the supplementary material (Section~\ref{sec:extra_results}).
+The size of the patches matters in the hard-label setting.
+If we pick just a single pixel as our patch, the \eotmetric would likely be the same with or without it, making the heatmap useless.
+If we make the patch too large, we lose the ability to make more general mask shapes.
+For 32$\times$32 noise, we empirically found that a 4$\times$4 square patch worked well.